John Wick Rulesheet

 The seven job types are:

-• Security Detail - hit random shots to clear the wave.
-Clear 3 waves to finish.
+• Security Detail - clear 3 waves of randomly lit shots.

-• Night Watch - hit lit shots before they relight.
-Hit all shots to finish.
+• Night Watch - hit all lit shots before they relight.

-• Heist - hit lit shots (Red Circle, center ramp, right loop) before enemies reach them.
-Complete 3 waves of shots to finish.
+• Heist - clear 3 waves of lit shots (Red Circle, center ramp, right loop).

-• Gather Intel - shoot the left, center, and right ramps.
+• Gather Intel - shoot the left, center, and right ramps twice each.
 Hit two of each ramp shot to finish.

 The final shot for each job is at the left eject shot, and awards 20% of the total score from the completed job.
 Enemies at that shot must be cleared out before the final shot can be scored.